annahauk/NYBG/README.md

 https://towardsdatascience.com/review-xception-with-depthwise-separable-convolution-better-than-inception-v3-image-dc967dd42568

 For our model, we are using a pretrained Xception model via Keras for the image classification.
 Xception by Google, stands for Extreme version of Inception.
-We previously tried....... and found that it was either too computationally exhaustive, wasn't accurate, or ...
+We previously tried VGG16,  and found that it was either too computationally exhaustive, wasn't accurate, or ...

 https://keras.io/api/applications/xception/